Why Carpet Isn't The Best Flooring For Pets

 Saying that carpets and pets don't belong together may be too harsh of a statement because pets belong and that's all there is to it.
 Unfortunately, homes with carpets and pets will experience a few more problems.
 In fact, it often leaves the family wanting to plan a remodeling project which involves replacing the carpet with hard floors.

-Many people enjoy hardwood floors, ceramic tile, marble, and laminates.
+Many people enjoy hardwood floors, ceramic tile, and laminates.
 If your family dynamics include one or more furry friends, you may love this option too.

 Flooring choices are everything when remodeling, and one of the best benefits is choosing the type you like.
 Here are some reasons why you may want to think about installing a hard floor if you have pets.